A b o u t

 Emmanuel Bach, Violin

-Emmanuel Bach won the 2018 Royal Over-Seas League String Competition and is an Artist on the Countess of Munster Recital Scheme, 2017–20.
+As a young British-born violinist Emmanuel Bach is gaining increasing recognition.
+He won the Royal Over-Seas League Strings Competition 2018 and was a Countess of Munster Trust Recital Artist 2017-20.